The Andrews Launch Accelerator helps NC State founders turn their visions into reality.

 - Access to the NC State Entrepreneurship Clinic space

 Any team with an NC State team member qualifies for funding and participation.
 At least one team member must be an NC State undergraduate (junior/senior) or graduate student, or a recent alumnus (up to 5 years from graduation) from any NC State program.

 The CEO of every team needs to commit to attending in person all the Accelerator Modules.

-2020 applications closed in April.
-For more information, please email the Program Manager, Gabe Gonzalez.2020 Application
+Applications for the 2021 cohort are now live!
+For more information, please email the Program Manager, Gabe Gonzalez.2021 Application

 In 2017, two sisters shopping for an Indian wedding spent considerable time and money – only to settle on outfits they didn’t love.
 Now, they are co-owners of Sani, a brand offering South Asian inspired fashion for a new generation.